ttlmh/Bridge-Prompt/README.md

 ## Pretrained models
 We use the base model (ViT-B/16 for image encoder & text encoder) pre-trained by [ActionCLIP](https://github.com/sallymmx/ActionCLIP) based on Kinetics-400.
-The model can be downloaded in [link](https://pan.baidu.com/s/1t3wROD0rLHQkxB2yD7TTkA) (pwd:v7nn).
+The model can be downloaded in [link](https://pan.baidu.com/s/1Gdz8f1AwBKcbX61-qI2qxQ) (pwd:ilgw).
 The pre-trained model should be saved in ./models/.